Today's Articles

 *On this date, Anne Wiggins Brown was born in 1912.
 She was a Black singer and entertainer.

 Her talent came to the attention of Constance Black, the wife of the owner of the Baltimore Sun, who encouraged her to attend the Juilliard School of Music.
-Here, Brown won the Margaret McGill Scholarship, which attracted the attention of Gershwin.
-During her audition for him, she requested an unaccompanied rendition of the spiritual “City Called Heaven,”; hence the emergence of Bess.
-They worked closely on the project, rewriting act three to have her sing Summertime and changing the opera title.
+Here, Brown won the Margaret McGill Scholarship, which attracted Gershwin's attention.
+During her audition for him, she requested an unaccompanied rendition of the spiritual “City Called Heaven,” hence the emergence of Bess.
+They worked closely on the project, rewriting Act Three to have her sing Summertime and changing the opera title.
 The premiere was on October 10th, 1935, at New York’s Alvin Theater.

 Her most celebrated performances were between 1942 and 1948 at Carnegie Hall and with the Los Angeles Philharmonic.
 Brown’s tour of Europe was well received, and her third marriage was to a Norwegian Ski Jumper.
 During a 1953 European tour, she developed respiratory problems diagnosed as asthma.

 This condition ended her singing career.
 Although a Norwegian citizen, Anne Wiggins Brown never forgot her racial struggles in America.
-In 1935 she led the Porgy and Bess cast in protest when they learned that the show at the National Theater in Washington D. C. was to be performed before a segregated audience.
-She was a sought-after teacher with students such as actress Liv Ullmann and jazz singer Karen Krog as her former students.
+In 1935, she led the Porgy and Bess cast in protest when they learned that the National Theater in Washington D. C. show was to be performed before a segregated audience.
+She was a sought-after teacher, and students such as actress Liv Ullmann and jazz singer Karen Krog were her former students.

 Anne Wiggins Brown died on March 13, 2009